hormoz-lab/scAI-SNP/README.md

 The centered data will also be going through dimensionality reduction through PCA, condensing 4.5M rows of data into 600 rows by using the first 600 PCs.
 The model was created using the training dataset and this github repository conducts the dimensionality reduction by multiplying the centered input by the composite projection matrix that would transform the input data using PCA.

 #### Inference
-The reduced dimensions would then be applied to a logistic regression model that outputs the probabilities that the sample belongs to any of the 26 groups.
+The reduced dimensions would then be applied to a convex optimization model that outputs the probabilities that the sample belongs to any of the 26 groups.

 ### Command line interface
 ```{bash}
 scAI_SNP_classify <input_genotype_file> <output_directory> --name_input <input_name_file> --bool_save_plot <True or False>
 ```
-running the command above would produce probabilities of the samples belonging into the 26 groups.
+Running the command above would produce probabilities of the samples belonging into the 26 groups.
 The `name_input` and `bool_save_plot` are optional parameters but you must provide the `input_genotype_file`

 ### File Format
 #### <input_genotype_file>